gitXite/gitXite/README.md

 - Git & GitHub

 ## 🚀 What I'm Working On
 I'm building HANDL, a full-stack web app that helps users create, manage, and share shopping lists in real time.
-Whether you're planning groceries solo or coordinating with family, Handl keeps everything in sync across devices.
+Whether you're planning groceries solo or coordinating with family, HANDL keeps everything in sync across devices.

 I'm focused on:
 - Authentication & session management (Passport.js)